Vinton County Airport: History

+Planning for an airport in Vinton County began as early as February 1966.
+The land to build it was donated by W.E.
+Engle, the president of the Benedict Coal Company.
+The airport and its 3,850 ft runway were dedicated on 10 October 1971.

 Events

 Vinton County Airshow

 The Vinton County Airport is home to the Vinton County Air Show, which is the largest free air show in the state of Ohio.
-The show features aerial acts and food for observers as well as a candy drop, a skydiving team, and free airplane rides.
+The show features aerial acts, food, a candy drop, a skydiving team, and free airplane rides.

 Displays feature aircraft like the Super Decathlon and Taylorcraft-built aircraft.
 There are also displays of remote-controlled aircraft.

 The airshow takes place on the third Sunday in September.
 It serves as a major fundraiser for the airport.

-Music Festival
+Music festival

 The airport has historically hosted music festivals and car shows, which often include free airplane rides for attendees.